tpwres/teczki-polskiego-wrestlingu/content/e/mzw/2018-10-13-mzw-project-1-new-beginning.md

 Ring announcer: Tomasz Warchoł

+#### Recap

-* [Lady Killer](@/w/boro.md) dons a pink glove and pokes Axel with a finger to the anus.
-Later tries to do the same to [Asmund](@/w/asmund.md), but Asmund overpowers him and forces Lady Killer to taste the finger.
+* In a comedic spot, [Lady Killer](@/w/boro.md) donned a pink glove and poked Axel with a finger to the anus.
+Later tried to do the same to [Asmund](@/w/asmund.md), but Asmund overpowered him and forces Lady Killer to taste the finger instead.

 ### References